Scalable Policy Maximization Under Network Interference: THOMPSON SAMPLING UNDER NETWORK INTERFERENCE

 \paragraph{Comparison to previous approaches}

 \begin{itemize} \item \textbf{Classic MAB Approach.} Standard MAB algorithms fail in this context for two reasons.
-First, they would attempt to learn each of the $2^n$ arms independently, which quickly becomes infeasible (e.g. TS has a regret bound of $O\left(\sqrt{2^nT\log2^n} \right)$ \citep{near_opt_ts}).
-Second, they can only be applied to a fixed network, as the arm rewards depend on the network. \item \textbf{Linear Bandits.} Collapsing \ref{regression_eq} by summing over the rows results in a standard linear bandit formulation.
+First, they would attempt to learn each of the $(L+1)^n$ arms independently, which quickly becomes infeasible (e.g. TS has a regret bound of $O\left(\sqrt{2^nT\log2^n} \right)$ \citep{near_opt_ts}).
+Second, they can only be applied to a static network, as the node reward functions are fixed over time. \item \textbf{Linear Bandits.} Collapsing Equation \eqref{linear_form} by summing over the rows results in a standard linear bandit formulation.
 However, this turns $n$ data points into $1$, losing a significant amount of information about $\boldsymbol{\theta}$.
 By learning more from the same data, our algorithm performs strictly better. \item \textbf{Network Bandits.} Existing approaches for bandits under network interference assume only NIA.
 The algorithm in \cite{agarwal2024} attempts to estimate the Fourier coefficients of the reward function for each node.
 The length of the resulting parameter vector is exponential in the size of the network, severely limiting scaling ability.
-The inability for existing algorithms to scale is a primary motivation for our work.
+The inability of existing algorithms to scale is a primary motivation for our work. \end{itemize}